Versus (2022 manga): Other Natural Enemies

-The Celestials are a formidable alien species and Natural Enemies originating from Celestia.
+A species of cat-like aliens from the planet Celestia and Natural Enemies.

 Publication

 Written by One, illustrated by Kyōtarō Azuma, and composed by bose, Versus started in Kodansha's shōnen manga magazine Monthly Shōnen Sirius on November 26, 2022.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 7, 2023.
-As of May 9, 2025, five volumes have been released.
+As of June 9, 2026, seven volumes have been released.

 Kodansha started publishing the series digitally in English on its K Manga service in November 2023; in the same month, Kodansha USA announced that it had licensed the manga for print release in North America starting in 2024.